ff7-mods/ff7-flat-wiki/docs/PSX/RSD.md

 `NTEX=3`

 In the last section you can see an array telling you the filenames for the textures.
-However, if you want to have the "real" filename, you'll have to replace "TIM" by "TEX""ACAC.TIM" --&gt; "ACAC.TEX"
+However, if you want to have the "real" filename, you'll have to replace "TIM" by "TEX""ACAC.TIM" --\> "ACAC.TEX"

 `TEX[x]=y`